Racial Equity in Our Governance

 Environmental Context of Our Work

-The land upon which we work in the St. Louis region, constituted by the East-West Gateway Coordinating Council footprint in Eastern Missouri and Southern Illinois, and the location where Deaconess Center for Child Well-Being, stands was first cared for and occupied by Native American people, including Osage, Miami, Sioux and Iroquois groups, whose populations were decimated by systematic displacement through unjust cultural practices including the institutionalization of children, government action and capital-driven land acquisition.
+The land upon which we work in the St. Louis region, constituted by the East-West Gateway Coordinating Council footprint in Eastern Missouri and Southern Illinois, and the location where Deaconess Center, stands was first cared for and occupied by Native American people, including Osage, Miami, Sioux and Iroquois groups, whose populations were decimated by systematic displacement through unjust cultural practices including the institutionalization of children, government action and capital-driven land acquisition.

 Deaconess’ Understanding of Racial Equity